mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 164. What is the difference between a daemonset and a deployment?

      Answer: Sometimes there is a need to have some pods on EVERY node (e.g. DNS server or a log collector).
-One can deploy these ¿sets¿ as a daemon set on each node.
+One can deploy these Â¿setsÂ¿ as a daemon set on each node.
              Deployment is a declarative definition of replicasets/pods.
 You define what needs to go on (how many, what type etc) and the deployment controller ensures that the "desired state" is always there.

 ## .